tinelix/astoria/README.md

    * **[ovk.tinelix.ru](https://ovk.tinelix.ru)**
      * **[mirror without TLS](http://ovk.tinelix.ru)**

-## Can I create my own Tinelix Astoria / OpenVK instance?
+## Can I create my own Tinelix Astorium / OpenVK instance?

 Yes!
 And you are very welcome to.

-However, OVK makes use of Chandler Application Server.
+However, Astorium (like OpenVK) makes use of Chandler Application Server.
 This software requires extensions, that may not be provided by your hosting provider (namely, sodium and yaml. these extensions are available on most of ISPManager hostings).

 If you want, you can add your instance to the list above so that people can register there.